Skip to main content

 His ego crushed a company I adore in TNA wrestling.
 What was once hearsay was now fact in his actions of blowing the whistle on a possible unionization for wrestlers in the 80s.
 We also learned that he was instrumental in many creative decisions that still loom as robbing fans of moments for his personal gain.
 And outright, he was not adored as much by his peers as he was by fans.
 He held so many wrestlers down via politics in fear of losing his spot.

-And yeah, he made some VERY hateful remarks that revealed much if his principles as a human being.
+And yeah, he made some VERY hateful remarks that revealed much of his principles as a human being.
 Even worse, is that he refused to apologize for it or make amends for it.
+Sometimes, sidestepping it further ignited the polarization.

 His legacy is complex.
 Like people are.
 Like we all can be.